p4535992/foundryvtt-hidden-entity-links/README.md

 In the module settings you will find options to hide each entity type (apart from Macros) from your players if they have limited access.

-The concept is hide everything on the sidebar, but still have permissions , a classic use is a merchant in apsecific scene cna be used only on that scene not on the sidebar.
+The concept is hide everything on the sidebar, but still have permissions , a classic use is a merchant in a specific scene cna be used only on that scene not on the sidebar.

 The graphic interaction with new choices on the sidebar context let you decide the entity/document you want to make secret with a simple right click on the specific element or the folder of the sidebar, so you can hide , unhide multiple elements with one click.